icy-lava/botch/README.md

 ## Learning

-To learn what built-ins are available to you, take a look at the lower half of `botch.moon`.
+To learn what built-ins are available to you, take a look at `botch.moon`.